-- English language institutions that exist independently of any college or university.
+- English language programs that are located within the organizational structure of academic units of a university or college.
+Such programs may be part of academic departments, such as foreign languages, English, linguistics, education, or continuing education. - English language programs that are located in non-academic units of a university or college, such as a student affairs division.
+Such programs may be governed in part by academic units (e.g., by means of committees composed of academic-unit personnel) or they may exist solely within the administrative structure of non-academic units. - English language institutions that exist independently of any college or university.
 The forms of ownership and governance of such institutions and the organizational structures in which they exist can vary greatly.
 They may be governed by individual proprietors, governing boards, or corporate managers.
 They may exist as stand-alone single-owner schools, may be individual sites in a large multi-site system, or may be not-for-profit organizations governed by boards.
-In addition to an IEP, such institutions may offer other language-related instruction. - English language institutions that are not governed by a university or college but conduct classes upon a college campus.
+In addition to an English language program, such institutions may offer other language-related instruction. - English language institutions that are not governed by a university or college but conduct classes upon a college campus.
 The use of university or college space by a non-university institution, and in some cases the provision of instruction by the institution to university or college students, is typically authorized by contractual agreements between the institution and the university or college.
 Such agreements may provide for varying levels of university or college involvement in the operations or administration of the English language institution.